We've created this page of FAQs to help answer some of the more common questions readers ask about us, the site and our recipes.

 In the meantime, Epicurious publishes charts that can help you accurately perform those calculations yourself (click here).

-Why don't you include nutrition information in your recipes?
+Why don't you include nutrition information on all your recipes?

-At this time, we don't include nutrition information on our recipes.
-Because serving sizes are somewhat subjective and ingredient sizes can vary (e.g. 1 medium onion), we're not comfortable with calculating information that we feel would be approximate or even inaccurate.
+Because serving sizes are somewhat subjective and ingredient sizes can vary (e.g. 1 medium onion), we're not always comfortable with including information that we feel would be approximate or even inaccurate.
+Also, at the time we started MyGourmetConnection, there were no reliable online resources for calculating this information, however that is no longer a problem.

 How do you determine serving sizes?